Jack Brooks Regional Airport

 Weather Briefing

-Jack Brooks Regional Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Jack Brooks Regional Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 2,600 feet and 10 SM visibility.
+Note: This observation is 1.1 hours old and conditions may have changed.

 Wind Analysis